-- Broken breast bone and ribs from pushing down hard on the chest during CPR.
-This is particularly common in people who have brittle bones or osteoporosis. - Bruised or punctured lungs from pushing on the chest. - Impaired mental functioning is the biggest problem.
-This may occur because the brain has not received enough oxygen during the time the doctors were trying to restart the heart.
-A stroke might happen, which may leave the individual with paralysis or speech problems as well as memory, language, and personality problems.
-These mental impairments mean a person can no longer live at home without a lot of care from family and caregivers.
-Severe forms of mental disabilities are seen in 25-50% of survivors.
+- Broken breast and rib bones from pushing down hard on the chest during the procedure.
+This is particularly problematic in people who have brittle bones or osteoporosis. - Bruised or punctured lungs from pushing on the chest. - Impaired mental functioning is the most concerning effect.
+This may occur because the brain has not received enough oxygen during the time the doctors were trying to restart the person's heart.
+The possibilities include a stroke, which may leave the individual with paralysis or speech problems as well as more subtler memory, language, and personality problems.
+These mental impairments may have an impact on a person's ability to live at home without a lot of care from family and caregivers.
+Severe forms of mental disabilities occur in 25-50% of survivors.